-3

 CREATE A WORK GROUP FOR YOUR EVENT

 The members of this group will tackle the various aspects of coordinating the event.
 Try to build a team as quickly as possible to spread out the work.
+Create a Facebook group under EDN's Facebook page (see instructions on attachment 1).
 As your team grows, members can become specialized into the roles listed below.
 This group may include: